metamrphsis/mem0/tests/HAGENT_README.md

-to resolve SQLite readonly errors:
+# to resolve sqlite3.OperationalError: attempt to write a readonly database

 ```
 # Fix directory permissions (make sure it's fully owned by you)